zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Consider a group of \\(N\\) particles of embedded in a linear, isotropic, homogeneous, source-free medium.
 Let \\(V\\) denote both the region of space that contains the particles and its volume.
 For convenience, assume that the center of \\(V\\) coincides with the origin of the coordinate system.

 Without loss of generality, imagine a plane wave originating outside \\(V\\) incident onto the particle group.
 If the host medium is non-absorptive and non-magnetic, the expressions of the incident field (Eqn.
 16.1) and the associated time-averaged Poyinting vector (Eqn.
 16.3) are identical to those shown in the previous section.

+Field acting on the particle is not the same as total field at the particle's location (which is its internal field), but rather the value of the total field when the particle is absent (e.i. the external field).

 The expression of the field